 Anjali Jariwala is a CPA and CFP.
 She founded FIT Advisors to provide comprehensive Financial Planning, Investment Management and Tax Planning services.
 She uses an innovative business model that is evidence-based and aligns closely with the needs of physicians and business owners.

 Editor’s note: Doctors who need to put up cash or finance a medical group buy-in with a marketplace loan may benefit from enrolling in an income-driven repayment plan that reduces their monthly student loan payment.
 They may also be able to refinance their student loans at a lower rate with a private lender.
-Doctors who would like to compare refinancing offers from multiple, vetted lenders, can use Credible.com to comparison shop.
+Doctors who would like to compare student loan refinancing offers from multiple, vetted lenders, can use Credible.com to comparison shop.